genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/02_create_new_project.md

 Congratulations, your local environment is now ready to build applications.
 We have:

 - Installed GenX CLI
-- Created a new Low-Code seed project
+- Created a new Flow seed project
 - Configured our seed
 - Configured our application defaults